Last edited: 8/2/2021

-How Do I Read a COA For a Hemp Extract CBD Product?
+How to Read a CBD Certificate of Analysis (Lab Report) for a Hemp Extract CBD Product

 This interactive guide that features a sample lab report for a sample batch of a 3500mg Full Spectrum CBD Oil Tincture.

 Simply click or hover over the displayed number by the field and a pop-up box will appear, providing a brief description for the selected field.

 You should always have access to the lab report for a CBD product so you can verify its content and safety for use.
 Unfortunately, some brands have claimed their products contained a certain amount of CBD when, in reality, less or no CBD was present.
 The Certificate of Analysis is a resourceful tool available to you in this regard.

 If your phone’s camera is unable to scan the QR code, try using a QR code reader app instead.
 Not all phone cameras function the same and QR code reader apps are generally more successful.
 If neither of these options work, contact customer support.

 On a final note, if you can’t access to the CBD lab report, consider shopping elsewhere, from a brand that provides transparency as to whether their products are tested and for what.